jasp-stats-modules/modules-app/README.md

 ## Search parameters

-The web application is designed to be open from within JASP desktop application, but it can also be used as a standalone web application.
+The web application is designed to be opened from inside JASP desktop application, but it can also be used as a standalone web application.

-The JASP desktop application can tell the web application which version it is and which modules are installed by using search parameters (`?key=val`) in the URL.
+The JASP desktop application can tell the web application which version/architecture it is and which modules are installed by using search parameters (`?key=val`) in the URL.

 - v: the version of the JASP desktop application for example `0.95.0`
 - a: the architecture of the JASP desktop application for example `Windows_x86-64`